01 — Purpose

 • render-blocking analytics or chat in the critical path

-• adding vendors without measuring LCP, INP, or error rate impact
+• adding vendors without measuring field impact

 05 — Close

-Your page, your performance budget
+Your page, your budget

 Treat third-party scripts like first-party code in review.